skhan890/getmicah.github.io/_drafts/go_interaction_p2.md

 ## References

-1: (Doug A. Bowman, Ernst Kruijff, Joseph J. LaViola, and Ivan Poupyrev.
-2004.
-3D User Interfaces: Theory and Practice.
-Addison Wesley Longman Publishing Co., Inc., USA.)
+1: Joseph J. LaViola, Ernst Kruijff, Ryan P. McMahan, Doug A. Bowman, Ivan Poupyrev.
+2017.
+3D User Interfaces: Theory and Practice 2nd Edition.
+Addison Wesley Longman Publishing Co., Inc., USA.

-2: (Doug A. Bowman and Larry F. Hodges.
+2: Doug A. Bowman and Larry F. Hodges.
 1997.
 An evaluation of techniques for grabbing and manipulating remote objects in immersive virtual environments.
 In Proceedings of the 1997 symposium on Interactive 3D graphics (I3D ’97).
 Association for Computing Machinery, New York, NY, USA, 35–ff.
-DOI:https://doi.org/10.1145/253284.253301)
+DOI:https://doi.org/10.1145/253284.253301